 Step 4: Bake the scones

-Portion out ¼ cup of dough using a large cookie scoop (or an ice cream scoop) onto a half sheet baking pan lined with a Silpat silicone mat or parchment paper.
+Portion out ¼ cup of dough using an extra large cookie scoop (or an ice cream scoop) onto a half sheet baking pan lined with a Silpat silicone mat or parchment paper.

 After brushing the scones with heavy cream with a pastry brush and sprinkling them with coarse sugar (for extra crunch), bake them at 400°F for 18 to 23 minutes (photo 7).